ihasdapie/chenbrian.ca/content/posts/engsci-year-2-winter/index.md

+`// following notes will be rather rough ... //`

 ### Electron Spin

 > Electrons have a spin.
 But they don't really spin.
 Don't question it.

 $$ J = L + S $$
 - \\( J \\) is the total angular momentum of the electron